starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### description <!-- omit from toc -->
 Set a commitment that expire in `expiration_epoch`, The commitment allows the staker to update his commission to any commission that is lower than `max_commission`.
+Note: `max_commission` should be between 0 and 10000. for example 1000 is 10%.
 #### emits <!-- omit from toc -->
 1. [Commission Commitment Set](#commission-commitment-set)
 #### errors <!-- omit from toc -->